KrzysiekJa/Celsiusify/README.md

 **Evaluation of Performance Metrics**:

-* Performance metrics obtained from testing are meticulously analyzed to discern trends and patterns.
+* Performance metrics obtained from rigorous testing are analyzed to discern trends and patterns that emerge from the data, providing invaluable insights into the strengths and weaknesses of the FastAPI solution in comparison to TensorFlow Serving.

+**Analysis of Performance Metrics**:

+* Requests per Second (Throughput): Number of requests each framework can handle within a given timestamp is assessed, providing insight into scalability.
+* Response Time: Average response time for each framework is calculated, taking into account the time taken to process a request from the moment it is received to the moment a response is sent.
+This metric is crucial in determining real-world usability.
+* Error Rate: Error rate is calculated to determine reliability in handling requests without encountering errors.

 Celsiusify is tested for 5 minutes for 100 users, with spawn rate of 100.
 Below, test statistics are gathered on plots: